TastyChickenLegs/NoSmokeStayLit/README.md

 |fe_piece_jackoturnip_timer | Allow timer for Jack-o-turnip
 |fe_custom_instance_timer | Enable Timers for items added by other mods
 |keepOnInRain | Keep fires lit even when raining and wet
-|configOnTimeOne | Convert desired time to military time (24hr) and /24.
-Example 6:30am is 6.30 hours /24 = .67
+|configOnTime Hours and Mins  | Convert desired time to military time (24hr) and /24.
+Use the new slider for super simple config
-|configOffTimeOne | Convert desired time to military time (24hr) and /24.
-Example 8:30pm is 16.30 hours /24 = .67
+|configOffTime Hours and Mins | Convert desired time to military time (24hr) and /24.
+Use the new slider for super sipmle config
 |configAlwaysOnInDarkBiomes | Always On In Dark Biomes or storming

 <b>all fire sources can be added</b>